Learn the differences between Class-A and Class-B commercial drivers licenses to find out which training program is the right fit for you.

 Tri-Area Trucking School's four-week training course is designed to prepare students to safely demonstrate the maneuvers and skills necessary to pass the CDL test.

-The program begins in the virtual classroom.
+The program begins in the classroom.
 Students take part in classroom lectures and interactive presentations during the first week of school.
-The virtual classroom training prepares students to take the commercial driving permit test and begin the driving skill portion of the training.
+The in-person classroom training prepares students to take the commercial driving permit test and begin the driving skill portion of the training.
 The program also covers theory during this period, where legalities and rules governing our roads and equipment are taught and discussed.

-Upon completing the virtual classroom training and obtaining a commercial driving permit, students begin working on the basic driving skills necessary to pass the CDL skills test.
+Upon completing the in-person classroom training and obtaining a commercial driving permit, students begin working on the basic driving skills necessary to pass the CDL skills test.
 This portion of the training takes place at a driving yard that's strategically laid out with different exercises conducted with professional instructors.

 Next, students take to the roads of Michigan.
 Students begin road training on low-traffic roads and gradually work towards driving on the highway.
 This portion of the training is focused on traffic situations that often occur during the CDL test.